geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Well, the Viz front end is not.

 ##### **Geohot** [[00:40:47](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2447)]
 But all of, like, Viz is mostly the capturing stuff.
-Anyway, I think that's...
+Anyway, I think that's..

 ##### **Chenyu** [[00:41:02](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2462)]
 Something we can work more, or if people have ideas, when you, like, spend or waste all sorts of tokens and interact with it.
 See if we can make the debug information more useful.
 I think this might also be similar to, like, designing the UI, UX for assembly.
 Like, people struggle with assemblies.
 Like, it's very hard to read and structure with.
 Maybe, like, similar principles.
 How do we capture the things that is useful to make progress?

 ##### **Geohot** [[00:41:37](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2497)]
-Yeah, I mean, I think...
-It's actually...
+Yeah, I mean, I think..
+It's actually..
 It's shocking how bad Claude is at writing any assembly.
 And it's bad at writing assembly for the same reasons humans are bad at writing assembly.
 Like, it just, like, you know, gets confused and copy and pastes instructions in places.
 And then things don't work.
 And it didn't carefully think everything through.
-And then it just, like...
-So, yeah, I think there...
+And then it just, like..
+So, yeah, I think there..
 Whatever makes it easier for humans will also make it easier for models.
 Starting with just, like, type checking.
 Right?
 Like, now, like, my assembly DSL, when you run it, if you put an S where you were supposed to put a V, it throws an error.
 Yeah.

 ##### **Chenyu** [[00:42:20](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2540)]
-There was...
+There was..
 Someone said Rust would be the good language for agent coding because if it compiles, it's just for it to work.
 It's just higher.

 ##### **Geohot** [[00:42:29](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2549)]
 Yeah.
 I don't know.
-I have the same...
+I have the same..
 My thoughts always on that kind of stuff are, like, there's a reason humans code in Python.

 ##### **Chrism** [[00:42:40](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2560)]
 Yes.

 ##### **Geohot** [[00:42:43](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2563)]
-I could imagine the agent spending...
+I could imagine the agent spending..
 Wasting tons and tons of time trying to figure out how to get the borrow checker to be happy when in Python it just could have written something, written tests for it.

 ##### **Chenyu** [[00:42:57](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2577)]
 Yeah.